WilliamDartois/new_r-blogdown/content/about/main/index.md

 outro:
 ---

-  The bioinformatics platform has been launched to address needs of the LabEx CORTEX teams and proposes various expertise to support singe-cell RNA sequencing (scRNA-seq) projects :
+  The bioinformatics platform has been launched in November 2020 to address needs of the LabEx CORTEX teams and proposes various expertise to support single-cell RNA sequencing (scRNA-seq) projects :

   - Advice to set up new scRNA-seq projects (cell preparation, technology choice).